Eating at Beningbrough Hall

 - Unfortunately we are unable to take reservations for the restaurant but with ample seating and hot food served from 11.30am until 2pm there’s plenty of time to enjoy the food.

-- Credit and debit cards accepted (except American Express).
+- All major credit and debit cards accepted

 - Gluten-free options available and other dietary requirements are catered for.